akydd/sample_app/README.markdown

 by [Michael Hartl](http://michaelhartl.com/).

 The sample app has the following modifications:
+* User has 'username' attribute
-* User page has a search form to search by User names
+* User index page has a search form to search all Users by username
-* User names must be unique
+* Signin is by username and password